kailash-manasarovar/statement/docs/timeline/2024/december.md

 ![porn gang or constabulary](../../content/images/fake-accounts/porn-gang-or-constabulary.png)

 - On December 30th, I receive interactions from fake accounts related to Winston May.
-- The first like is from a name "Winston" on a tweet of mine about Women's safety.
+- The first like is from a name "Winston" on a tweet of mine about women's safety.
 So I look.

 ![winston 1](../../content/images/fake-accounts/winston-like-1.JPG)